 Detangling is one step I’ve never looked forward to.
-The sore arms and long time standing in the mirror are something I wish I could skip.
+The sore arms and the long time standing in the mirror are something I wish I could skip.

 As my hair has become thicker and longer, detangling takes more time.
 Do you know what that means?
 More patience is needed.